WeegeeNumbuh1/FlightGazer/docs/tips-n-tricks.md

 <br>

 `rbfeeder` and `Pi24` setups don't provide a web interface that FlightGazer can look at.<br>
-Therefor, FlightGazer can only run directly on those systems and must be installed on those devices.<br>
+Therefore, FlightGazer can only run directly on those systems and must be installed on those devices.<br>
 Set `PREFER_LOCAL` to `true` so that FlightGazer can read the data from these setups.<br>

 If you managed to install a working web interface like `tar1090` with these setups then you're an advanced user and you already know what you're doing.<br>